Albrtito/ObsidianNotes/02 - Atomic/1728038869 - Transport network layer.md

 We’ll see in the next part that UDP is a **connectionless protocol** and TCP is a **connection-oriented protocol**.

 Another important feature in transport protocols is whether they can transmit data reliabely or not, see [[1727176650 - Principles of reliable data transfer|Principles of reliable data transfer]] for methods and a whole explanation of this.
-## Multiplexing and demultiplexing:
+## ==Multiplexing and demultiplexing:==

 > [!NOTE] Multiplexing:
 > The act of handling data of **multiple sockets**, putting a header and sending it over the network.
-> Packets are comming from multiple sockets, so we put a header to each of one saying the socket it comes from and where it goes to and send them without a proper order into the network.
+> Packets are comming from multiple sockets, so we put a header to each of one saying the socket it comes from,where it goes to, and send them without a proper order into the network.
 + Each datagram will have a mix of the four variables: **Destination IP + Port** and **Source IP + Port**.
-  Based on the type of multiplexing  and demultiplexing performed an n-tuple of these values will be sent.
+  Based on the type of multiplexing  and demultiplexing performed an n-tuple of these four values will be sent.

 > [!NOTE] Demultiplexing: